PRECIPICE OF SURVIVAL

 During this same time period, there has been an increase in the number of sea otter deaths caused by white shark bites.
 The sharks do not appear to be eating the otters, although injuries caused by these apparently accidental or investigatory bites are nevertheless leading to mortality.

 Ongoing collection and analyses of demographic data by WERC scientists are aimed at understanding the underlying reasons for these variable population trends.
-This information has been important to the U.S. Fish and Wildlife Service in its recovery planning process, to the California Department of Fish and Game, California Coastal Conservancy, Monterey Bay Aquarium, associated conservation organizations, and a diffuse group of fisheries organizations.
+This information has been important to the U.S. Fish and Wildlife Service in its recovery planning process, to the California Department of Fish and Wildlife, California Coastal Conservancy, Monterey Bay Aquarium, associated conservation organizations, and a diffuse group of fisheries organizations.

 Long-term research by WERC scientists has documented the extensive and precipitous decline of sea otters in southwest Alaska, particularly in the Aleutian Islands.
 Sea otter populations in the Aleutian archipelago have decreased by more than 90% since the 1980s.